airjp73/rvf/README.md

 # Validation Library Support

-This lbirary currently includes an out-of-the-box adapter for `yup`, but you can easily support whatever library you want by creating your own adapter.
+This library currently includes an out-of-the-box adapter for `yup`, but you can easily support whatever library you want by creating your own adapter.

 And if you create an adapter for a library, feel free to make a PR on this library to add official support 😊